New Balance 1400 v6

 I have been converted to the New Balance brand, and I am excited to see what the 3rd generation has to offer.

 Updates to New Balance 1400 v6

 - The New Balance 1400 V6 is made especially for the comfort of the foot when running on different paved surfaces.
 The updated upper area utilizes the breathable mesh package.
 This material is light that provides an airy feeling to the foot.

-- The shoe features the new tongue construction.
+- This affordable running shoe features the new tongue construction.
 The goal of which is to deliver an exceptional fit that is ready for road running activities.